 Our lab's work is supported by a variety of extramural funding, including grants from the National Institute of Diabetes and Digestive and Kidney Diseases.
 Dr. Kudva also was awarded funding to be part of a consortium to merge physiology, behavior and engineering approaches to optimize closed-loop systems and provide tight glucose control that can be applied in outpatient settings.

 About Dr. Kudva

-Dr. Kudva is an endocrinologist and a professor of medicine in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Dr. Kudva is an endocrinologist and a professor of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Kudva's research is advancing treatment options for both adults and children with type 1 diabetes.
 He is also working to develop stem cell therapy and to improve outcomes for patients undergoing kidney transplant and pancreas transplant.